pulumi/docs/concepts/stack.md

 title: "Stacks, previews, and updates"
 ---

-Every Placeholder program is deployed to a **stack**.
+Every Colada program is deployed to a **stack**.
 A stack is an isolated, independently configurable target in which programs will run.
 Stacks are commonly used to denote different phases of development (such as **development**, **staging** and **production**) or feature branches (such as **feature-x-dev**, **jane-feature-x-dev**).

 A stack may define stack-specific configuration.
 To learn more, see [Defining stack settings](./config.html#config-stack).

 A stack is created via `pulumi stack init`.
-A Placeholder program is then deployed to the stack via `pulumi preview` and `pulumi update`, which are described in the following sections.
+A Colada program is then deployed to the stack via `pulumi preview` and `pulumi update`, which are described in the following sections.

 ## Create a stack